iTwin/itwinjs-core/docs/presentation/Advanced/RulesetVariables.md

 - It's much more convenient and effective to pass a large number of IDs through a ruleset variable than it is to hardcode them into a ruleset.
 Ruleset variables are sent to the backend separately from the ruleset and that allows us to compress them when needed.

-## Using Variables in Rule Condition
+## Using variables in rule condition

 Using a ruleset variable in rule condition allows enabling and disabling specific rules based on something that can't be determined at the point of creating the ruleset, e.g. a user action.